 Mix the Sauce

-Add the teriyaki sauce ingredients, except the cornstarch, to a measuring cup or a jar.
-Mix thoroughly until the sugar is combined with the liquid.
+Add the sauce ingredients, except the cornstarch, to a measuring cup or a jar.
+Stir until the sugar has dissolved.

 Marinate the Chicken

 Place the chicken thighs in a large mixing bowl.
-Season the chicken with salt and pepper, and toss to coat.
+Season lightly with salt and pepper, and toss to coat.

-Pour ¼ of the teriyaki sauce onto the chicken thighs, and marinate for at least 10 minutes or up to 24 hours.
+Pour ¼ of the teriyaki sauce over the chicken thighs, and marinate for at least 10 minutes or up to 24 hours in the refrigerator.

 Cook the Teriyaki Sauce

-Pour the remaining teriyaki sauce into a small saucepan, and bring it to a simmer over medium-low heat.
-Let the sauce simmer for approximately five minutes.
+Pour the remaining teriyaki sauce into a small saucepan, and bring to a gentle simmer over medium-low heat.
+Simmer for about 5 minutes.

 Sear the Chicken

-Heat a cast iron skillet over medium heat, with a tablespoon of oil.
+Heat a cast-iron skillet over medium heat, with 1 tablespoon of oil.

 Baste with Teriyaki Sauce

-Cook the chicken thighs for 10-15 minutes, until the internal temperature reaches 165°F on a meat thermometer.
+Continue cooking for 10-15 minutes, until the internal temperature reaches 165°F.

 Expert Tips